WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

 (module $generator
   (type $ft (func))
   ;; Types of continuations used by the generator:
-  ;; No need for param or result types: No data data passed back to the ;; generator when resuming it, and $generator function has no return ;; values.
+  ;; No need for param or result types: No data passed back to the ;; generator when resuming it, and $generator function has no return ;; values.
   (type $ct (cont $ft))